bilfnous/SudokuSolver/README.md

 # SudokuSolver
-A python program to solve soduko
+A python program to solve sudoku